IdeaCardsNFT/ideacardsnft.github.io/index.md

 sections:
   - section_id: hero
     type: section_hero
-    content: >
-      This NFT project questions limits of intellectual property and creativity in the blockchain era.
+    content: "> The #ideacards NFT experiment questions the future of intellectual property and creativity in the age of the blockchain.\n\nA one-of-a-kind project invites you to\_**own an idea by buying it as a non-fungible tokens**\_(NFT).
+This consists in\_**symbolically transfering ideas to the blockchain**: original ideas are picked from scribbled paper notebooks, then a summary is minted as an NFT, finally all physical evidence is destroyed.
+The process is designed as a performance, but the question raised is very seriously considered by the industry today:\_**can NFT be used to trade intellectual property?**\n"
     actions:
       - label: OpenSea Collection
         url: 'https://opensea.io/collection/ideacards/'